Refine element selection with the code selector

 }

-• Always make sure that the syntax of the edited selector is correct.
-We suggest you to always copy-paste the examples from this article and then adapt the new selector so that you do not forget a comma or quotes.
-You can also always check your changed selector by simply opening it again after you saved it.
+The code selector can only be saved when the syntax is correct.
+We suggest you always copy-paste the examples from this article and then adapt the new selector so you do not forget a comma or quotes.

 User Icon